 - We need to find the ∠AOC

-On visualizing the diagram, the inscribed angle by the arc AC is ∠ABC and center angle by arc AC is ∠AOC.
+On visualizing the diagram, the inscribed angle by the arc AC is ∠ABC, and the center angle by arc AC is ∠AOC.

 - Hence, we can apply the property that the angle made at the center by an arc is twice the inscribed angle formed by the same arc.